-- In addition to Core Strategy Policy 17, which seeks to increase biodiversity, wherever possible proposals for development will be expected to protect and promote biodiversity to deliver multi-functional benefits and contribute to Nottingham's ecological network both as part of on-site development proposals or through off site provision. - 2) In considering proposals affecting biodiversity the following will apply: - a) development proposals on, or affecting, Sites of Special Scientific Interest (SSSIs), will only be permitted where the justification for the development clearly outweighs the nature conservation value of the site; - b) development proposals on, or affecting, locally designated sites, sites supporting priority habitats, or supporting priority species, will only be permitted where it can be demonstrated that the need for the development outweighs the need to safeguard the nature conservation value of the site; - c) development proposals on, or affecting, national and locally designated sites and notable species should be supported by an up-to-date ecological assessment with any significant harmful ecological impacts avoided through the design, layout and detailing of the development, with mitigation, and as a last resort, compensation (including off-site measures), provided where they cannot be avoided; - d) development proposals on, or affecting, other non-designated sites or wildlife corridors with biodiversity value will only be permitted where it can be demonstrated that the need for the development outweighs any harm caused by the development and that adequate mitigation measures are put in place.
+- 1. In addition to Core Strategy Policy 17, which seeks to increase biodiversity, wherever possible proposals for development will be expected to protect and promote biodiversity to deliver multi-functional benefits and contribute to Nottingham's ecological network both as part of on-site development proposals or through off site provision. - 2.
+In considering proposals affecting biodiversity the following will apply: - a) development proposals on, or affecting, Sites of Special Scientific Interest (SSSIs), will only be permitted where the justification for the development clearly outweighs the nature conservation value of the site; - b) development proposals on, or affecting, locally designated sites (including Local Geological Sites), sites supporting priority habitats, or supporting priority species, will only be permitted where it can be demonstrated that the need for the development outweighs the need to safeguard the nature conservation or geological value of the site; - c) development proposals on, or affecting, national and locally designated sites and notable species should be supported by an up-to-date ecological assessment with any significant harmful ecological impacts avoided through the design, layout and detailing of the development, with mitigation, and as a last resort, compensation (including off-site measures), provided where they cannot be avoided; - d) development proposals on, or affecting, other non-designated sites or wildlife corridors with biodiversity value will only be permitted where it can be demonstrated that the need for the development outweighs any harm caused by the development and that adequate mitigation measures are put in place. - 3.
+Development will only be permitted where significant harmful ecological impacts are avoided.
+Where harmful impacts cannot be avoided they should be mitigated through the design, layout and detailing of the development, or as a last resort compensated for, which may include off-site measures.